Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <img src="images/figure-03.png" title="Example Nodes + Mesh Pyramid" alt="Example Nodes + Mesh Pyramid" />

 <p><em>Figure 3: Example Nodes + Mesh Pyramid.
-Example Nodes + Mesh Pyramid.
 Turquise boxes represent geometries, orange boxes represent features.
 Turquise dotted lines indicate Geometry -> Feature relationships.</em></p>

 <p>In this example, from root to leaf nodes, each node carries a single mesh representing one or multiple features, for a total count of six nodes and six meshes.
 This is typically the case with <em>integrated meshes</em>.
 Each of the features that is not a in a root node has a set of lodChildren,